Positively Nerd Street

 When using a system such as this, even if someone obtains your algorithm, they will still be unable to reproduce your results, without somehow managing to monitor the same source for the seed numbers.

-Where Poker Comes in
+Where Poker RNGs Come in

 Poker sites shuffle the deck randomly, using the random numbers their RNGs create.
 Every major poker site has outside experts evaluate the state of its RNG, to make sure the RNG is in fact creating unpredictable results.

-Although some sites give out more information than others, all poker sites post public information about their specific RNG in use:
+Although some sites give out more information than others, all poker sites post public information about their specific RNG in use.

 Single Shuffle versus Continuous Shuffle